 On the western edge of the Texas Hill Country, Garner State Park is the most popular state park in Texas.
 Dedicated in 1941, it’s named after Jack Nance “Cactus Jack” Garner, the Vice-President of the United States from 1933-1941.

 Vice President Garner pushed the New Deal through Congress.
-A result of that Texas got a large share of the CCC companies to develop its state parks program, then in its infancy.
+As a result of that, Texas got a large share of the CCC companies to develop its state parks program, then in its infancy.

 Caddo Lake State Park

 On the eastern edge of Texas, explore bayous bound by cypress trees dripping in Spanish moss.
 Caddo Lake State Park features more than 50 miles of paddling trails for your canoe or kayak.

 The CCC companies 889 and 857 arrived in 1933 to develop the area.
 Using the NPS’s rustic designs, the cabins offer the timeless appeal of rough-hewn logs and stone.

 You can find cabins at Caddo Lake State Park for two to six people with cooking and bathrooms (starting at $75).
 More rustic cabins without bathrooms start at $40 per night.
 Advance booking is required for cabins.

 Located at 245 Park Road 2 in Karnack, Caddo Lake State Park is open daily from 8 a.m. to 5 p.m.
 Adult admission (12+) is $4.